Dan Sparks: Personal life

-He and his wife Andrea live in Austin with their four children.
+He, his wife Andrea Sparks and 13-year-old son Niklas Sparks live in Austin with their four children.
 He has worked in road construction, at the Austin Hormel plant, at Farmers and Merchants Bank in Austin and on the family farm.
-Sparks has also been on the YMCA Board of Directors, is a member of the local Lions Club, and is involved in youth hockey and Little League.
+Sparks has also been on the YMCA Board of Directors, is a member of the local Lions Club, and he was the head coach for youth hockey and Little League.